nicholflowers/Caffeine-Consumption-Health-Patterns/README.md

 ### 🔹 Usability Study

-Twelve user interviews (three per team member) generated 41 feedback items, prioritized with the MoSCoW framework.
+Twelve user interviews generated 41 feedback items, prioritized with the MoSCoW framework.
 Key fixes included adding a color legend, making the predicted stress value more prominent, adding context about what the stress percentage represents, correcting the color scheme from green to blue, and preventing caffeine from auto-updating when switching countries.

 ## 🧠 Skills Demonstrated